DLvalentine/DLvalentine.github.io/about.md

 I'm David!

-You've somehow managed to find yourself in a terrifying and mysterious place: David's little Frankenstein's Monster of a blog.
-A spooky place where thoughts go to die.

 To summarize myself in a sentence: I am a husband, brother, huge geek, and software enginner currently working at Amazon, dwelling in the beautiful state of Washington.

+You've somehow managed to find yourself in a terrifying and mysterious place: David's blog/thing.

+ **~ s p o o k y ~**

-Some of the things I enjoy, and that you'll find written about:
+Some of the things I enjoy, and that you'll find me writing about:
 * Music
 * Books
 * Manga & Anime